Roguelazer/devpi/README.md

 Building
 --------
-You'll need kernel sources and a reasonably-modern (2.6 or 3.0).
+You'll need kernel sources and a reasonably-modern (2.6 or above, tested up to 4.9.13).
 Just type `make`, then `insmod devpi.ko`.
 This will create a device node at `/dev/pi`, which is only accessible by root.
 Feel free to use udev or whatever else to change its permissions.

 Contributing
 ------------